 After your root canal treatment, you should be able to return home.
 Dr. Shen will provide you with any instructions for how to care for your temporary dental crown, as well as any directions for medication.
 In approximately three weeks, you should be able to return for a follow-up appointment where your permanent crown will be placed and the fit and outcome evaluated.
 Complications following a root canal are rare, and we will make every effort to ensure your experience is a pleasant and successful one.

 If you have additional questions about root canal treatment and what to expect, contact us today.
-Our friendly and knowledgeable team is happy to answer questions and help you schedule a consultation with Dr. Shen.
+Our friendly and knowledgeable team is happy to answer questions and to help you schedule an $80 non-refundable consultation with Dr. Shen.*